 Someone with a lot of sexual experience knows a lot of maneuvers, but doesn't want to go into detail about them, for various reasons, so they refer to them by some name that isn't even remotely descriptive, and often has the name of a place in it, for some reason.
-This is truth in television; e.g. Cleveland Steamer, the name of which has nothing to do with the act itself.
 Any innocent viewer will remain blissfully ignorant of the meaning of the phrase until someone tells them.
 Then they tend to wish they hadn't asked.
 One variation is where an unseen work describes or depicts a particularly bizarre, but nameless act.
 Another is where an act isn't named, only implied.
 Whatever the variation, it most likely involves one or two Noodle Implements.

 Related to Attack Pattern Alpha.
 Compare Head-Tiltingly Kinky, a similar way to stimulate (and amuse) the viewer by suggesting something unspeakably erotic but leaving most of the details to his or her imagination.

-At the start of the second Austin Powers movie, Austin is gung-ho to try out every single position in the Kama Sutra with Vanessa:
+- At the start of Austin Powers: The Spy Who Shagged Me, Austin is gung-ho to try out every single position in the Kama Sutra with Vanessa: